bee-queue/arena/README.md

 * `basePath` - specify custom path to mount server on (default: '/')
 * `disableListen` - don't let the server listen (useful when mounting Arena as a sub-app of another Express app) (default: false)

-### Development
+### Bee Queue support

-Arena is written using Express, with simple jQuery and Handlebars on the front end.

-If updating dependencies, please use Yarn and update the `yarn.lock` file before submitting a pull request.
+Arena is dual-compatible with Bull 3.x and the [1.0.0 pre-release of bee-queue](https://github.com/bee-queue/bee-queue/pull/64).
+To add a Bee queue to the Arena dashboard, include the `type: bee` attribute with an individual queue's configation object.

 ### Docker image